How to Balance TCP Traffic

 To configure the load balancer to balance TCP, you need to add a TCP forwarding rule and a TCP health check.

-On the same settings page, open the Health checks section.
+On the same Settings tab, click Edit in the Health Checks section.
 An HTTP health check is defined by default.

-Modify the health check by choosing TCP from the drop down in the first field.
+Change Protocol type to TCP.
 In the Port field, change the value from 80 to the listening port of your application.
+Adjust Check interval, Response timeout, Unhealthy threshold, and Healthy threshold as needed.

 Click Save to implement the change.